 3.1 Point of Sale Devices.
 Within a commercially reasonable time from the Effective Date, Merchant, at its expense, shall provide and program its Merchant Location point of sale (“POS”) terminals to accept and process Payment Instruments.
 Merchant shall obtain and maintain configuration and licensing of Merchant’s POS devices to accept and transmit Transactions.
 Merchant shall provide prompt routing of Transaction data to QuikQ during the Term.
 Each of QuikQ and Merchant, at its own expense (as to its respective equipment and facilities), shall perform all commercially reasonable measures to establish and maintain during the Term operative communication lines between the POS devices and QuikQ to provide for continuing, uninterrupted Services.

-3.2 Acceptance of Payment Instruments by Merchant; Policies and Procedures.
+3.3 Acceptance of Payment Instruments by Merchant.
 Merchant shall accept and honor Payment Instruments tendered by Customers for use at Merchant Locations when such Payment Instruments are presented.
 Merchant shall not process through QuikQ any Transaction that QuikQ does not authorize.
-QuikQ shall have no obligation to settle such Transaction or to remit funds to Merchant in relation thereto in the event that Merchant (i) fails to submit its Re-Pricing files if and as required under Section 2.1 above, (ii) completes a Transaction through use of a Payment Instrument without following the authorization and processing policies and procedures implemented by QuikQ from time to time (the “Policies and Procedures”), or (iii) fails to comply with the other terms of the Merchant Agreement or the Policies and Procedures related to Transaction processing and authorization.
+QuikQ shall have no obligation to settle such Transaction or to remit funds to Merchant in relation thereto in the event that Merchant (i) fails to submit its Re-Pricing files if and as required under Section 2.1 above, (ii) completes a Transaction that is not pre-authorized by QuikQ and is rejected by QuikQ, (iii) completes a Transaction through use of a Payment Instrument without following the Policies and Procedures, or (iv) fails to comply with the other terms of the Merchant Agreement or the Policies and Procedures.
 Each of QuikQ and Merchant, at its own expense, shall reasonably cooperate to timely conform its operations to the Policies and Procedures and any modifications thereto, as determined by QuikQ in its sole discretion.

-4. FEES AND PAYMENT.
 Fees payable by Merchant under the Merchant Agreement shall be effectuated through deductions from the Aggregate Transaction Amount in the daily Settlement of Merchant’s account (as such terms are defined and addressed in Section 5 below) or, in the event that either (i) Transactions consist of solely Direct Bill Transactions or (ii) the Aggregate Transaction Amount is less than fees or Chargebacks (defined in Section 5 below), Merchant shall pay any fees or amounts due to QuikQ either in the next Settlement Amount or upon receipt of, and based on the terms of, an invoice therefor.

-5. SETTLEMENT PROCEDURES; TRANSACTION REPORTING.
 Obligations under Sections 5.1 through 5.4 shall apply commencing on the first date Customers conduct Funded Transactions at Merchant Locations.

 5.1 Settlement.
-QuikQ shall cause the aggregate amount of authorized Transactions processed at Merchant Locations on any Transaction date (the “Aggregate Transaction Amount”), less any applicable fee (the “Settlement Amount”), to be timely remitted to Merchant, in accordance with the Merchant Agreement, the provisions of this Section 5 and the Policies and Procedures (the “Settlement”).
+QuikQ shall cause the aggregate amount of authorized Transactions processed at Merchant Locations on any Transaction date (the “Aggregate Transaction Amount”), less any applicable fee (the “Settlement Amount”), to be timely remitted to Merchant, in accordance with the Merchant Agreement, the provisions of Section 2.1(b) (if applicable) and this Section 5, and the Policies and Procedures (the “Settlement”).
 Settlement shall occur by Automated Clearing House (“ACH”) direct deposit to Merchant’s bank account (or in such other manner as may be mutually agreed upon in writing by the Parties); provided that Settlement shall occur by ACH withdrawal from Merchant’s bank account if fees, Chargebacks (defined in Section 5.3) or other adjustments exceed the Aggregate Transaction Amount.
 The Settlement Amount shall be calculated and Settlement shall be consummated as set forth in the Merchant Agreement, subject to adjustments permitted under Sections 5.2, 5.3 and 5.4 hereof.

 5.2 Settlement Disputes by Merchant.
 If Merchant disputes the accuracy of a Settlement Amount, it shall provide written notice thereof to QuikQ within thirty (30) days of Merchant’s receipt of such Settlement Amount.
 In such event, the Parties shall cooperate in good faith and with due diligence to resolve the dispute.
-In the event the Parties are unable to resolve the dispute, the dispute shall be finally resolved by arbitration pursuant to Sections 11.3 and 11.4 below.
+In the event the Parties are unable to resolve the dispute, the dispute shall be finally resolved by arbitration pursuant to Sections 10.3 and 10.4 below.
 Upon resolution of such dispute, reconciliation shall be made within ten (10) Business Days by the Parties (and the next payable Settlement Amount shall be properly debited/credited, as the case may be).
 In the event that notice of a Merchant dispute regarding the accuracy of any Settlement Amount is not timely received by QuikQ, as set forth herein, Merchant shall be deemed to have waived its right to dispute the same and QuikQ shall have no liability in regard thereto.
 A “Business Day” shall be any day other than a Saturday, Sunday or U.S. federal holiday.

 5.3 Transaction Disputes by Customer; Chargebacks.
 In the event a Customer disputes the accuracy of an authorized Transaction (whether due to mistake, third party fraud, or any other reason), QuikQ and Merchant shall cooperate in good faith with Customer to resolve such dispute.
 QuikQ shall have sole and final discretion to determine the resolution to such dispute.
 If QuikQ determines that a chargeback to Merchant (a “Chargeback”) of the amount of the disputed authorized Transaction is warranted, QuikQ shall reconcile the Transaction pursuant to Section 5.4 below.
 If QuikQ determines that additional funds are due Merchant, QuikQ shall make reconciliation in the next payable Settlement Amount.